KVasya/AdjustableWiFi/README.md

 Prerequisites are mainly due to GNU Radio project.
 The installation instructions from the base project https://github.com/bastibl/gr-ieee802-11 should be followed.
 The 'gr-ieee802-11' project implies USRP hardware, which was changed by me to UHD (two HackRF devices).
 Thus also you may need to install UHD.
-Optimization part needs Python 3 with 'scikit-optimize' installed.
+Optimization part needs Python 3 with 'gpflow' installed.

 The code operates in two independent scripts communicating through zmq interface.
 To launch the project: